smangelsdorf/advent_of_code_2022/README.md

 I might do Advent of Code this year.
 I've never committed to it before.

 If you want to avoid spoilers, don't read my solutions until you've attempted it yourself.
-If I don't end up pushing any solutions here, it's because I'm helping you avoid spoilers, and definitely not laziness.
+If I stop pushing solutions part way through, it's because I'm helping you avoid spoilers, and definitely not laziness.

 ## License